Paleoclimatology: Mechanisms

 On timescales of millions of years, the uplift of mountain ranges and subsequent weathering processes of rocks and soils and the subduction of tectonic plates, are an important part of the carbon cycle.
 The weathering sequesters CO_{2}, by the reaction of minerals with chemicals (especially silicate weathering with CO_{2}) and thereby removing CO_{2} from the atmosphere and reducing the radiative forcing.
 The opposite effect is volcanism, responsible for the natural greenhouse effect, by emitting CO_{2} into the atmosphere, thus affecting glaciation (Ice Age) cycles.
-James Hansen suggested that humans emit CO_{2} 10,000 times faster than natural processes have done in the past.
+Jim Hansen suggested that humans emit CO_{2} 10,000 times faster than natural processes have done in the past.

-Ice sheet dynamics and continental positions (and linked vegetation changes) have been important factors in the long term evolution of the earth's climate.
-There is also a close correlation between CO_{2} and temperature, where CO_{2} has a strong control over global temperatures in Earth history.
+Ice sheet dynamics and continental positions (and linked vegetation changes) have been important factors in the long term evolution of the Earth's climate.
+There is also a close correlation between CO_{2} and temperature, where CO_{2} has a strong control over global temperatures in Earth's history.